FarronF/limerick-council-meetings/meetings/2016/10/17-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 19th September 2016.md

 Councillor Leddin expressed his dissatisfaction with the reply circulated to his question and it

-was agreed that the Property Department would contact Councillor Leddin on this matter.--- 4
+was agreed that the Property Department would contact Councillor Leddin on this matter.
+---
+4

 **5.**